materialsproject/pymatgen/docs_rst/index.rst

 Pymatgen has supported both Python 2.7 as well as Python 3.x from version 3.0.
-With increasing support by most standard libraries for Py3k, it no longer makes sense to maintain this dual support going foward.
+With increasing support by most standard libraries for Py3k, it no longer makes sense to maintain this dual support going forward.
 Dual support imposes costs in terms of developmental effort, and also forces compromises in code quality and efficiency.
 Though some legacy clusters may only come with Py2k installed by default, the recommended approach in any case is to create an isolated Py3k